WICG/webmonetization/docs/getting-started.md

 ---
 id: getting-started
 title: Quick Start Guide
-sidebar_label: Quick Start Guide
+sidebar_label: Quick start guide
 ---

 This page provides high-level instructions for adding Web Monetization to your website.

 To monetize your site, you must:
-1. Set up a Web-monetized receiver (wallet) for receiving payments.
+1. Set up a web monetized receiver (wallet) for receiving payments.
 2. Get your wallet's payment pointer.
 3. Create a special `<meta>` tag that tells [Web Monetization providers](/#providers) how to pay you.
 4. Add the `<meta>` tag to each page of your website that you want to monetize.

-For a more detailed look at Web-monetizing your site, see the [Web Monetization explainer](./explainer#getting-started).
+For a more detailed look at web monetizing your site, see the [Web Monetization explainer](./explainer#getting-started).

-## 1. Set Up a Web-Monetized Wallet
+## 1. Set up a web monetized wallet

-Choose a [wallet that supports Web Monetization](/#wallets) and set up an account.
+Choose a [wallet that supports Web Monetization](./ilp-wallets) and set up an account.
 The wallet must support the Interledger Protocol (ILP).

-## 2. Get Your Payment Pointer
+## 2. Get your payment pointer

 Find your payment pointer within your wallet and copy it.

-### Example Payment Pointer
+### Example payment pointer
 ```html
 $wallet.example.com/alice
 ```

-## 3. Create Your Meta Tag
+## 3. Create your meta tag

 Create your `<meta>` tag by using the [Meta Tag Generator](/meta-tag) or by following the example below.